 - Pain during sexual intercourse

-The exact causes for these two conditions remain unknown but many doctors believe that oestrogen may be at the root of the condition.
-Other factors that may lead to the development of these two conditions include toxins, diet, exercise or lack thereof, etc.
+The exact causes for these two conditions remain unknown but many doctors believe that oestrogen may be at the root of the conditions.
+Other factors that may lead to the development of uterine fibroid and endometriosis include toxins, diet, exercise or lack thereof, etc.

 If you have gained anything from reading this, don’t hesitate to share it with others too.
-Put your comments and questions or topics you will like us to write about in the comment box below.
+Put your comments and questions or topics you will like us to write about in the comment box below and you will hear right back from us.

 Stay Healthy And Never Give Up!